Nanikworkforce/TET-Bloom/prd.md

 User Story 2 (System): The system should update and maintain performance statistics for observation groups.
 [MVP - Basic data collection for future reporting]

-User Story 3 (School Leader): As a School Leader, I want to view performance stats for teachers and observation groups, so that I can track progress and identify trends.
+User Story 3 (Administrator): As a Administrator, I want to view performance stats for teachers and observation groups, so that I can track progress and identify trends.
 Specific stats should include: [Consider for MVP - at least some basic stats.
 More advanced stats can be Future Release]

 Percentage of all teachers that were observed last week.
 [Future Release - requires date logic for "last week"]